nyu-bigdata-class/final-project-report/ny736-va2083/report.md

 ![ux](https://github.com/neeraj71/final-project-report/blob/main/ny736-va2083/images/u2x.png)  ![uy](https://github.com/neeraj71/final-project-report/blob/main/ny736-va2083/images/u2y.png)

+* In the above experiment, we have User X with large number of mice jobs with a longer runtime while user Y has fewer reosurce hogs task with shorter runtime.
+We observe that the waiting time for both the user X and user Y is decreased in case of our policy (SIDRF).
+In case of DRF, the waiting time per task for User X is more than the waiting time per task for User Y. Because DRF would prefer the user X, as user X's tasks are mice with lesser share.
+But since they run for a longtime, once allocated the resource would be taken off only when the tasks of User X finishes in case of DRF.
+Hence tasks of user Y would have to wait for a long time.
+But in our policy, though tasks of user X would be preferred intially as the runtime is 0 in the begining but as time progresses the SIDS value of user X would grow and when it crosses the SIDS value of user Y. The resource would be taken off from user X. This is evident from a larger decrease in the waiting time for user Y.

 ## Effect of Hyperparameter
 * We use the data from experiment 2 and observe the effect on waiting time for user X and user Y as we vary the hyperparameters.